 The main sources of energy that are traditionally used in Armenia are: oil products, natural gas, nuclear energy, hydropower and coal.
-Hydro and a small amount of brown coal are the only domestic sources of energy which are exploited.
+Hydro and a small amount of brown coal are the only domestic sources of energy which are exploited for electricity generation.
 On 29 December 2016, the Government approved the Hydro Energy Development Concept of Armenia.
 Armenia has some gas reserves (not exploited) and no oil reserves.
 The geological forecast projects that some quantity of uranium may exist in Armenia, and in July 2008, a Russian–Armenian joint venture was established for uranium geological exploration and mining.
 Within the framework of this project, the archival material relevant to uranium mining was collected and analysed.
 The report Geologic Exploration Activity for 2009–2010, focusing on uranium ore exploration in Armenia, was developed and approved.
 According to this report, in the spring of 2009 the field work related to uranium ore exploration commenced close to Lernadzor in the province of Syunik, and it was ongoing as of mid-2012.
 Since it had not met with promising results by the end of 2013, the Russian–Armenian Joint Venture Company was closed.

 Energy reserves are shown in greater detail in Table 1.
 At present, to meet its energy requirements, Armenia imports gas, oil products and nuclear fuel.